meenakshisl/ockam/documentation/architecture/messaging/Delivery.md

 ## Core combination techniques

-In order to combine delivery over multiple steps, we use two main techniques:
+In order to combine delivery over multiple steps, we use the following techniques:

 ### Pipelining:

-If we have a delivery `A->B` and delivery `B->C`, and we know the properties of those deliveries, (we know how the workers forwarding messages work).
-Then we can tell how a pipelined delivery `A->B;B->C` would behave.
+If we have a delivery `A->B` and delivery `B->C`, and we know the properties of those deliveries (i.e. we know how each worker forwards messages), then we can tell how a pipelined delivery `A->B;B->C` would behave.

 <img src="./images/pipelining.jpg" width="100%">